thephez/dpp-spec/docs/data-contract.md

 ## Data Contract Definitions

-The optional `definitions` object enables definition of aspects of a schema that are used in multiple places.
+The optional `$defs` object enables definition of aspects of a schema that are used in multiple places.
 This is done using the JSON Schema support for [reuse](https://json-schema.org/understanding-json-schema/structuring.html#reuse).
-Items defined in `definitions` may then be referenced when defining `documents` through use of the `$ref` keyword.
+Items defined in `$defs` may then be referenced when defining `documents` through use of the `$ref` keyword.

-**Note:** Properties defined in the `definitions` object must meet the same criteria as those defined in the `documents` object (e.g. the `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section).
+**Note:** Properties defined in the `$defs` object must meet the same criteria as those defined in the `documents` object (e.g. the `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section).

-**Note:** Data contracts can only use the `$ref` keyword to reference their own `definitions`.
+**Note:** Data contracts can only use the `$ref` keyword to reference their own `$defs`.
 Referencing external definitions is not supported by the platform protocol.

 **Example**
 The following example shows a definition for a `message` object consisting of two properties: